-Tracy began her odyssey in the area of DevOps long before the term was coined.
-In the late 1980’s she consulted Wall Street firms on ways to improve the software build & deploy process through automation.
+Tracy is CEO and Co-Founder of DeployHub.
+She is expert in configuration management practices, continuous integration, continuous delivery and continuous deployment.
+She currently serves as a board member of the Continuous Delivery Foundation (Linux Foundation) where she is the General Member Representative.
+Tracy began her odyssey in the area of configuration management as a consultant to Wall Street firms building out ways to improve the software build & deploy process through automation (now called DevOps).
 Having begun her programming career as a mainframe developer, she quickly recognized how the new ‘distributed’ datacenter lacked the build and deploy processes that were standard on mainframe systems.
 In 1995, she co-founded OpenMake Software

 , a private software company that specializes in the automation of cross platform, and accelerated software builds (compile/link standards).
-Her innovation in this area was recognized by IBM, leading her to a board position on the newly formed Eclipse Foundation
+OpenMake Software has maintained their customers for over 20 years.
+Tracy’s innovation in the area of life cycle management was recognized by IBM, leading her to a board position on the newly formed Eclipse Foundation

 where she served for 5 years.
 Tracy has also worked with CA technologies

 in designing ‘Application Lifecycle’ solutions and presenting at many break-out sessions at CA World since 1997.
 In 2014, Tracy and her team recognized the shift in pipeline management that the new container based architecture would require.
 This led to the formation of DeployHub